uvarc/rc-learning/content/courses/python-introduction/lists.md

 * Extend a list with another list
   * `L1.extend(["Michael","Terry"])`

-It is important to understand the difference btween appending and extending.
+It is important to understand the difference between appending and extending.
 Appending adds the argument as the new last element exactly as it appears.
 It takes any type.
 Extending requires a list as its argument.
 It joins the two lists sequentially.
-It is is equivalent to
+It is equivalent to
   * `L=[1,2,3]+[4,5,6]`

 * Insert an element